ChrisXHLeung/instuction/frontendSecurity.md

 ## Introduction: Why SMEs Must Prioritize SME Web Security

 Small and medium-sized enterprises (SMEs) often focus on new services, customer acquisition, and operational efficiency to stay competitive.
 However, many neglect **SME web security**, mistakenly assuming they can address it later without consequences.
 This oversight exposes SMEs to automated bots, opportunistic hackers, and phishing campaigns that target their weaker defenses and limited response capabilities.
-To protect their systems, SMEs must adopt robust solutions like [Nginx](https://nginx.org) and [Keychron authentication](#layer-2-identity-defense-with-keychron-token-based-authentication).
-Learn more about [web security best practices](/web-security-best-practices) to ensure business continuity.
+Solutions like [Nginx](https://nginx.org) and Keychron authentication strengthen **SME web security**, ensuring business continuity.

 Unlike large corporations, SMEs typically lack dedicated security teams.
 A single breach—whether from SQL injection or weak password reuse—can disrupt operations and erode trust with customers and partners.
 Therefore, SMEs must treat **SME web security** as a **strategic foundation** for reliability and growth.